Bitcoin Logo

 Bitcoin Logo History

 Compared to other cryptocurrencies, bitcoin is the most sought-after and widespread.
 Today, it is included in the Unicode standards under its unique number.
-It is included in the original logo, which consists of two parts: textual (the name of the system) and graphic (the BTC symbol).
+It is also included in the original logo, which consists of two parts: textual (the system’s name) and graphic (the BTC symbol).

-But before becoming the basis of the authentic emblem, they underwent several modifications separately.
+However, before becoming the basis of the authentic emblem, they underwent several separate modifications.
 For example, at first, the designation of the unit of account resembled the Thai baht – the capital letter “B” crossed vertically with a single line.
-However, over time, when the community realized that this was a stable and reliable cryptocurrency, its sign began to look like “B” with two vertical lines – like a dollar.
+However, when the community realized this was a stable and reliable cryptocurrency, its sign began to look like “B” with two vertical lines – like a dollar.
 The letters “BC” – short for “bitcoin” – were also used simply.

 What is Bitcoin?